Clean Bikes

 - LWC Geolocation: Using a custom LWC with the Google Maps API to find the “Nearest Dock” using the SOQL

-DISTANCE()formula. - Social Identity for B2C: Leveraging Social Sign-On (Facebook/Google) to minimize onboarding friction for high-volume B2C bike users.
+DISTANCE()formula. - Social Identity for B2C: Using Social Sign-On (Facebook/Google) to minimize onboarding friction for high-volume B2C bike users.

 Strategic Insights

-- The “Asset-Turnover” Test: Clean Bikes tests the architect’s ability to manage high-velocity assets (bikes) and the resulting high-volume transactional data (rentals).
+- The “Asset-Turnover” Test: Clean Bikes probes the architect’s ability to manage high-velocity assets (bikes) and the resulting high-volume transactional data (rentals).

-- Service at Scale: Success depends on a robust automated assignment logic that routes broken bikes to the nearest maintenance provider without manual triage.
+- Service at Scale: Success depends on reliable automated assignment logic that routes broken bikes to the nearest maintenance provider without manual triage.

 Additional Notes